 August in Scotland is traditionally the busiest time of year for visitors and quite often it is hard to find the accommodation of your choice without having booked well in advance.
 Unsurprisingly, this is because many international Visitors like to take advantage of the best of Scotland’s weather and of course the tradition of an August holiday.

-All of this is possible because thankfully there is so much to explore in Scotland and what opportunities this presents to find so many undiscovered treasures.
+This is all possible because thankfully there is so much to explore in Scotland and what opportunities this presents to find so many undiscovered treasures.
 One such treasure that was discovered many years ago by Queen Victoria is Balmoral Castle Estate.
-Normally during August the Castle is closed for visitors and even though the Queen will spending longer in Scotland this year a lot of the Grounds will still remain open.
+Normally during August the Castle is closed to visitors and even though the Queen will spend longer in Scotland this year a lot of the Grounds will still remain open.

 The Balmoral Estate is a beautiful 90-minute drive from us and since you have super long daylight hours during August in Scotland this is a wonderful time of year to visit the Estate.

 This is where having the time and opportunity to explore really pays off.
 In spite of having visited the Balmoral Estate many times during my life, I had never made the time nor the opportunity to explore the Cairns Walk and the Grounds.
 The Cairns Walk is a delightful ramble throughout the Forest above the Castle.
 Spend as long as you like, take a variety of routes suitable for all levels and explore as many Cairns as you can.

 To be fair in order to do this walk justice ideally you should book yourself tickets for the Castle Grounds and take advantage of the colour-coded map provided by the Estate.

 If you are unfamiliar with the term Scottish term of Cairn.
 By definition, a cairn is a group of stones that have been placed on top of one another to form a mound.
 The term is derived from the Scottish Gaelic word “carn”.